 Banks display this warning in the following cases:

-The bank can’t perform a check of the payee account details (a so-called CoP).
-ANNA is not currently a participant of the CoP scheme, so sometimes when someone tries to make a payment to an ANNA account for the first time, they might get a warning from their bank.
-It’s just a cautionary message, and shouldn’t prevent the sender from making the payment.
+The bank can’t perform a check of the payee account details (a so-called CoP, short for Confirmation of Payee).
+Since July 2022, ANNA is a participant of the CoP scheme, so when someone tries to make a payment to an ANNA account, they won't see any warnings.

 Banks also try to protect their customers from so-called Authorised Push Payment scams (APP scams or APP frauds) – a type of fraud when someone tries convincing you to willingly send them a payment in exchange for a product or service they don’t really plan to provide.
 As a result the sender loses their money, and since the money is sent with their own consent, their bank can’t help with getting it back.